maboa/MDN/Web-Audio-Basics.md

 ### controls

-As mentioned above ``controls`` is an attribute that we specify when we require the browser to provide us with a play-back controls.
+Mentioned above, ``controls`` is an attribute that we specify when we require the browser to provide us with a play-back controls.

 `````html
 <audio controls>